Veteran Voices, Influence Fade on the Hill

 Sticking by that correlation could prove problematic for the veterans groups.
 Military service is on the resumes of only eight of the 39 lawmakers now serving on either of the VA panels — and none of them is a chairman or ranking member.

 Those numbers are a precise reflection of the entire 113th Congress.
 Just 19 percent of the current membership served in the military (86 lawmakers in the House and 18 in the Senate).
 That percentage peaked at 77 percent (347 in the House and 65 in the Senate) in 1977, when members of the World War II generation were in their late 40s and early 50s.
 With those people aging and the era of an all-volunteer armed forces set in place, the share of veterans has been shrinking since — dropping below half of lawmakers in the middle 1990s and falling below one-quarter a decade ago.

 According to data compiled by CQ Roll Call, nearly one-third of the veterans now on the Hill served during the Iraq or Afghanistan wars.
-Only one, recently appointed Democratic Sen. John Walsh of Montana, saw combat.
+Only a dozen House members and one senator, recently appointed Democrat John Walsh of Montana, saw combat.

 Speaker John A. Boehner is the only member of the leadership with any military service.
 He enlisted right after graduating from high school in Ohio in 1968, at the height of the Vietnam War, but was honorably discharged after eight weeks in the Navy because of a back problem.